-male suffrage, respectively.
-Following the civil rights movement, the US enacted more institutional reforms to combat segregation and racial inequality seen in the Jim Crow era.
-The Jim Crow era defined a large part US racial injustice history between the end slavery and the civil rights movement and featured laws which legally entrenched segregation. disenfranchised black voters and criminalised black people.
-The reforms after this period included the Civil Rights Acts of 1957 and 1964, the Voting Rights Act of 1965, the Fair Housing Act of 1968 and affirmative action policies.
-These acts, in addition to landmark civil rights cases in the Supreme Court desegregating education, 11 mark a transformation of legal frameworks in the US.
-The deep-seated causes of racial inequality. discrimination and violence persist today, and while these reforms are landmarks in anti-discrimination law in the US, 'their impact has been less thoroughgoing than anticipated -- the latest example is the impact of the Supreme Court decision in 2013 ending federal oversight of votersuppressing states, which had the effect of unleashing voter suppression in those states in 2016 and 2018'.
-12 While impactful and well-intentioned. these reforms, among others, have not transformed the US nor reconciled its past abuses.
+Another mechanism of transitional justice is institutional reform, which seeks to transform the institutions primarily responsible for the violations of rights to prevent recurrence (ICTJ, 2009; Lambourne, 2014; Parmentier, 2016).
+This mechanism can include vetting, structural reform wherein the institutions are restructured to provide accountability and representation, as well as instituting public oversight bodies (ICTJ, 2009).
+Lastly, reforms can include the transformation of local and national legal frameworks wherein abuses are prevented through amending and creating legislation to ensure the protection of human rights (ICTJ, 2009).
+Within the US, the first major institutional reforms come in the form of the Thirteenth, Fourteenth, and Fifteenth Constitutional Amendments, which abolished slavery, granted citizenship and protection under the Constitution to formerly enslaved people, and granted universal male suffrage, respectively.
+Following the Civil Rights Movement, the US enacted more institutional reforms to combat segregation and racial inequality seen in the Jim Crow era.
+The Jim Crow era defined a large part US racial injustice history between the end slavery and the Civil Rights Movement and featured laws which legally entrenched segregation, disenfranchsized Black voters, and criminalized Black people.
+The reforms after this period included the Civil Rights Acts of 1957 and 1964, the Voting Rights Act of 1965, the Fair Housing Act of 1968, and Affirmative Action policies.
+These acts ,in addition to landmark civil rights cases in the Supreme Court desegregating education, mark a transformation of legal frameworks in the US.
+The deep-seated causes of racial inequality, discrimination, and violence still persist today, and while these reforms are landmarks in anti-discrimination law in the US, "their impact has been less thoroughgoing than anticipated -- the latest example is the impact of the Supreme Court decision in 2013 ending federal oversight of voter-suppressing states, which had the effect of unleashing voter suppression in those states in 2016 and 2018" (Scott, 2020, p.
+60).
+While impactful and well-intentioned, these reforms, among others, have not transformed the US nor reconciled its past abuses.
 Instead, these abuses have continued in merely a different form.

-These continuing abuses and lack of justice of the first two transitional iustice mechanisms have led US communities to seek out alternatives such as truth commissions.
+These continuing abuses and lack of justice of the first two transitional justice mechanisms have led US communities to seek out alternatives such as truth commissions.